Why Straining Homemade Yogurt Doubles the Protein Content

-If you prefer to add protein to your yogurt, skip to the last section for some ideas you may not have thought about before.
+If you prefer to add protein to your yogurt, skip to the last section for some ideas you may not have considered.

 A while back, I received the following question from a reader: